huberfe/huberfe.github.io/jobs.md

 ## PhD (4 years).

-We are seeking a motivated PhD student that is interested to work on quantum information and mathematical optimization.
+We are seeking a motivated PhD student with interest to work on quantum information and mathematical optimization.
 Possible topics are:

 - approximation algorithms in QIT (e.g. ground state energies)